• Skip to primary navigation

 glass bowls of ingredients for taco soup

-The ingredients for this taco soup with black beans are pantry staples that are easy to find at most large grocery stores.
+The ingredients for our taco soup are pantry staples that are easy to find at most large grocery stores.
 In the U.S., look for Mexican oregano in the Mexican aisle.

 • Protein: We used ground beef, black beans and chili beans.